andrewplummer/Sugar/CAUTION.md

   - `Object.watch` was removed.
 This method was the only part of Sugar that was not 100% compatible in all environments, and was an overly simplistic solution to a difficult problem that others have done better (see discussions around Object.observe and polling).
 As a quick and dirty solution, this will be made available as a [plugin](https://github.com/andrewplummer/sugar-plugins).
 Also includes `Object.unwatch`.

 - Level: Major
   - `Function#after` has changed behavior.
 Previously it would fire every `n` times.
-Now it will fire after `n` calls, with an optional flag to only fire once.
+Now it will fire after `n` calls.
 Additionally it will not immediately fire when `0` is passed.

 - Level: Major
   - `Function#fill` was renamed to `Function#partial`.
 Additionally, it no longer accepts `null` as a placeholder.
 Use `undefined` instead.